Sanhe Gods: Etymology

-Background
+Demographic and background

 The Sanhe Gods were mostly born in the 1990s and typically moved to Shenzhen from the countryside as young adults.
 In many cases they were raised not by their parents but by their extended family as parents moved to the cities for work as part of the first generation of migrant workers after the advent of reform and opening up.
 The Sanhe Gods therefore belong to the second generation of migrant workers, whom sociologist Xiaoshuo Hou describes as being "workers who are not as attached to their home villages as their parents were and who go straight from school to the city, having little training and experience in farming".
 Sanhe Gods typically lack the education or qualifications to get well-paid jobs in Shenzhen.
 On moving to the city, many fail to find full-time work, while others find jobs in factories but later quit.
 Reasons for quitting include dissatisfaction with working hours, conditions, or disciplinary measures.
 Furthermore, many were the victims of scams where their pay was withheld.
 No longer seeking full-time employment, they rely on the Sanhe Talent Market for day jobs while living in the nearby Jingle New Village.
 Most commonly these jobs are in delivery facilities, although work as security guards or on construction sites is generally preferred, being seen as less taxing.
 Many periodically take on full-time factory jobs when necessary.
 According to researcher Yihang Wu this reflects a wider trend of the precariat—a class characterised by unstable, precarious work.